HUANG-XJUP/quantity-stock/README.md

 # quantity-stock
-a quanlity pilicy based on KDJ and inverse k-line
+a quanlity policy based on KDJ and inverse k-line, run policy1.py can generate the result in logfile.